FightingMan/ip_location/README.md

 ip_location
 ===========

-It's a hhvm extension that you give an ip which will return your address.
+It's a hhvm extension that you give an ip which will return an array of address.

 compile:
 ```